 It means keeping materials in use for the longest period of time at their highest available value.
-By utilizing changes in design –and cutting out unnecessary parts –the weight of parts created can be reduced by over 93% in some cases, meaning a reduction in carbon footprint of up to 95%.
+By utilizing changes in design –and cutting out unnecessary parts –the weight of parts created can be reduced by over 93 percent in some cases, meaning a reduction in carbon footprint of up to 95 percent.

 The entry of several chemical companies such as BASF into the 3D printing market is helping drive the use of new innovative materials and compounds.
 Materials currently in use include glass fiber and diamond-based polymer composites, as well as plastic powders, plastic filaments, photopolymers, hydrogel, metals, ceramics, and biomaterials.

 Early in 2019, T&R Biofab registered a patent for its 3D bioprinting technology to create artificial skin.

 A digital twin provides a holistic view of the capabilities of an asset, helping to orchestrate, manipulate or program certain aspects of an industrial internet device.

 In 3D printing, a digital twins’ advanced analytics will enable organizations to close the loop between a digital production plan and its actual performance.
 For example, Siemens’ MindSphere software interrogates an industrial internet data pool to feed insights back into the digital twin of a multi-jet fusion process, enabling an organization to troubleshoot what happens before and after printing with equipment, material flow and worker performance.

 3D printing has the potential to remove many of the constraints of the traditional manufacturing process.
 Unshackled from traditional manufacturing constraints, designers will be able to create geometries that better achieve their desired performance and meet customer needs.